Abhi135721/Code-Addiction/README.md

 bash setup-hooks.sh
 ```

 This has to be done only **once**.
-Usually, at the time of cloning the
+(Unless you do this, your files will not
-project.
+be formatted on git commits)

 On every subsequent commit, your files will get formatted according to the
 google java formatting guide.